 Other types of background checks

-Employers may utilize other types of background screenings in certain situations, from social media background checks to bankruptcy reports.
+Employers may utilize other types of background screenings in some situations, such as social media background and bankruptcy reports.
 What does a background check show in these scenarios?

 What does a fingerprint background show?

 It is a misconception that fingerprint background checks are more in-depth or accurate than name-based checks.
 Fingerprinting is simply a different way of matching a person to a criminal record.